 Keystone’s staff, at all levels in the organization, is a technically oriented group of professionals with deep subject matter expertise in their application areas of specialization.
 Nearly all employees have some level of interaction with our customers during a system implementation and/or on-going support and product enhancement activity.

-Keystone has employed an on staff CPA for over ten years with duties that include product planning review and input, and direct client consultation and support of specific financial and reporting needs.
+Keystone has employed an on staff CPA for over twenty years with duties that include product planning review and input, and direct client consultation and support of specific financial and reporting needs.

 Keystone also retains the services of two retired, certified school business administrators (one from Pennsylvania and one from Missouri) as well as a retired County Tax Administrator from North Carolina.